-This past year we’ve been denied so much that is good for the soul, from seeing friends and family and travelling the world freely, to the simple pleasure of a mani-pedi and blow dry at the salon.
-Let’s face it, the sheet masks at home just aren’t cutting it anymore and according to Tripadvisor, data shows we’re desperate to indulge in some much needed pampering, as demand for spa hotels on Tripadvisor is up 24% since January and more than 12% in the last month alone.
+The past few years we’ve been denied so much that is good for the soul, from seeing friends and family and travelling the world freely, to the simple pleasure of a mani-pedi and blow dry at the salon.
+And let's face it, since that fateful freedom day we've been spoiling ourselves ever since.
+According to Tripadvisor, data shows we’re desperate to indulge in some much needed pampering, as demand for spa hotels on Tripadvisor is up 24% since January and more than 12% in the last month alone.

-It's with that in mind we decided to scour Tripadvisor for the best spa hotels in the UK, picking out our favourite seven for your booking pleasure.
+It's with that in mind we decided to scour the internet for the best spa hotels in the UK, picking out our favourite seven for your booking pleasure.
 So enjoy, guys, you deserve it...

 The best spa hotels in the UK